Standardized Field Sobriety Tests

 This is just a brief overview of SFSTs.
 As a general rule, it is best to decline a request to take these tests.

 An experienced OVI attorney will evaluate how the tests were performed, the instructions, the demonstrations, the conditions, the performance on the tests and the various research studies regarding the tests.
-At Smith's Law Offices, our attorneys have completed the same NHTSA Standardized Field Sobreity Testing and Advanced Roadside Impaired Driving Enforcement (ARIDE) course that the police receive.
+At Smith's Law Offices, our attorneys have completed the same NHTSA Standardized Field Sobriety Testing and Advanced Roadside Impaired Driving Enforcement (ARIDE) course that the police receive.
 We know how to evaluate and take the tests apart because, in addition to our legal research, we have been certified as being able to perform the tests ourselves.

 StarStarStarStarStar